Bland will risk Tour ban to play Saudi-backed event

 "Most of my career is behind me now as regards playing at the very highest level.
 I'm 50 years old in six months.

 "I'm a realist.
 Mother nature does tend to catch up on you.
-I have an opportunity to play these events and secure my future and I'd be pretty foolish to turn that down," added the world number 48, who was won more than £6m since turning professional in 1996.
+I have an opportunity to play these events and secure my future and I'd be pretty foolish to turn that down," added the world number 48, who is the first highly ranked player to confirm he will play at the event.

 Bland said he had asked the DP World Tour - formerly European Tour - for an exemption to be able to play in the 54-hole event.